tweag/python-monorepo-example/2017-08-14-inline-java.md

 You might have noticed that in our examples we are creating references to java objects, yet this references are never explicitly destroyed.
-In a future blogpost we will see how to manage these java references.
+In a future post we will see how to manage them.